MoOx/phenomic/docs/content/docs/faq/react.md

 - Take the rendered html (viewsource is your friend)
-- In your developer tools, copy the HTML from the `<html` node (something like right click > "Copy Outer HTML" should exists)
+- In your developer tools, copy the HTML from the `<html` node (something like right click > "Copy Outer HTML" should exist)
-- Beautify both result with the same tool
+- Beautify both results with the same tool
   (eg: [atom-beautifier](https://atom.io/packages/atom-beautifier))
 - Make a diff (if you are a GUI guy, use [diffchecker](https://www.diffchecker.com/)).